LibreSign/documentation/developer_manual/getting-started/branch-policies.rst

     -   Create a branch from that stable branch.
     -   Open a PR to the same stable branch.

-Bugfixes and Backports
+Bugfixes and backports
 ----------------------
 If a bug fix also needs to be applied to an older release line, it must be **backported**.
 Backporting means applying the same change to another branch (Git calls this *cherry-picking*).

-Automatic Backport
+Automatic backport
 ^^^^^^^^^^^^^^^^^^
 If the cherry-pick applies cleanly and only small conflicts need to be resolved, the `backport bot <https://github.com/nextcloud/backportbot>`_ can be used.

 See the `bot usage <https://github.com/nextcloud/backportbot#usage>`_ for available commands.

-Manual Backport
+Manual backport
 ^^^^^^^^^^^^^^^
 For more complex changes, the backport must be done manually: